 Trained for one thing and one thing only these dogs learn how to find any kind of narcotics.
 Their training is tough and requires being able to distinguish different kinds of drugs while avoiding getting blinded if another smell takes over.
-These dogs could smell narcotics even if you were cooking steak right next to them making them an effective detection dog.
+These dogs could smell narcotics even if you were cooking a steak right next to them making them an effective detection dog.

 Bomb dogs are very strict when it comes to scent detection as there are more than 10,000 different smells they must learn that are associated with explosives.
-On top of this they are trained in a 10 week extensive course which does not seem like a lot of time for that many smells.
+On top of this, they are trained in a 10-week extensive course which does not seem like a lot of time for that many smells.
 This dedication makes them pros at what they do and their noses are the best tool for the job.

 This highly trained group of dogs learn the ins and outs of tracking suspects that are hiding or that have possibly fled along with missing person reports.
 There are many situations that call for these dogs and they are very good at finding people.
 Often associated with bloodhounds these dogs, that search for hours if not days find people based on their scent and follow tiny scent trails to get to them.
 As you could imagine a lot goes into training these dogs and it is for good reason.

-Police dog training that is used by the force usually come from one of two places, either a private training facility that specializes in this field, or the police force has their own trainers on site.
+Police dog training that is used by the force usually come from one of two places, either a private training facility that specializes in this field or the police force has their own trainers on site.
 After the dog goes through this training it is paired with the handler that will be with the dog almost 24/7 from here on.
 These handlers also need to be trained on how the dog was trained and how to handle it to be the most effective in the field.
 This does not mean you can't train your dog to do these specialized tasks, there are protection dogs that specialize in basic patrol dog protection and are often times either home trained or trained by professionals for civilians.

 Police K9 training never stops as trainers and dogs must renew their training all the time and keep up commands and scent training as to not become lessened.
-In the end these are still dogs that need love, companionship, treats, and toys. the police force gives them these and are rewarded with partners unlike anything else.
+In the end, these are still dogs that need love, companionship, treats, and toys. the police force gives them these and is rewarded with partners unlike anything else.
 Whether you are looking to get into police K9 training or just to train your dog at home I hope this has helped and remember to give your dog all the love they deserve.